ChefData/pinterest-data-pipeline545/WALKTHROUGH.md

 To clean and query the data from the three Kafka topics, the S3 bucket will be mounted to a Databricks account.
 To read data from an Amazon S3 bucket into Databricks, the following steps need to be taken:

+### File Structure

+- The following file [databricks_load_data.py](../databricks/databricks_load_data.py) holds the methods for lodaing the data within the class *S3DataLoader*
+- The following file [databricks_clean_data.py](../databricks/databricks_clean_data.py) holds the methods for cleaning the data within the class *DataCleaning*

+- The following file [databricks_query_data_mount.py](../databricks/databricks_query_data_mount.py) holds the script for mounting, cleaning and querying the data.
+- The following file [databricks_query_data_direct.py](../databricks/databricks_query_data_direct.py) holds an alternative script for accessing the data, along with cleaning and querying the data. this is due to Databricks no longer recommends mounting external data locations to Databricks Filesystem.

 ### Create AWS Access Key and Secret Access Key for Databricks

 > [!Note]